gdavisiv/gdavisiv/README.md

 Things you should know about me:

-Entrepreneur with extensive experience in Digital Strategy and Information Systems.
+Leader with extensive experience in Digital Strategy and Information Systems.
 George is a charismatic business professional with an innovative mindset who brings over +10 years of experience managing digital media technology for websites, UX, social media, 3D/AR/VR, videography and photography.
 He has demonstrated expertise in transitioning a vision into the digital products needed, in an ever evolving digital world, by building and developing high performance cross-functional technical processes and teams.

 </br>